 When a student uses captioning services, a transcriber will provide a script, in real time, through a laptop computer screen for all academic-related activities, i.e., lecture, recitation, lab, study groups.
 This service is recommended for non-signers and for classes with dense medical, scientific, or technical content or vocabulary.

-If you change your schedule, add or drop a class, you MUST inform the supervisor of interpreting services immediately
+- If you change your schedule, add or drop a class, you MUST inform the Supervisor of Interpreting & Captioning Services immediately by submitting an updated request via the Interpreting/Captioning Request for Academic Courses Form and/or contacting Sheryl Killen via email (firstname.lastname@example.org).

 How captioning works

 - If the student isn’t in class, the captionist will wait 15 minutes for a one hour class and 30 minutes for a class over one hour.